 Another rarity on the UR table is the Hidden UR, with multiple extras, and one corner free of them.
 Hidden requires one UR partner to slink in both directions away from the opposite corner.

 It is possible to have clues placed on UR corners, and still have removals or placements that are the only way to prevent a deadly rectangle.
-Some Sudoku writers have taken it as significant that puzzle composers have to avoid forcing deadly rectangles as they remove clues to form puzzles.
-This belief leads them to imply that such opportunities exist only if the corner clues are not givens.

 Several types of avoidable rectangle, from Andrew Stuart’s The Logic of Sudoku, are illustrated in my post of January 22, 2013.
 Here is a different case, where a Type 1 UR triggers a Type 1 avoidable UR.
 It’s from Week 48 of Paul Stephens’ Mastering Sudoku Week by Week.
 The first Type 1 is grey; the second is maroon.
 Go, Oxford High!